divvun/DivvunPublicTenders/SupportWork.md

 # Maintenance and Support

-This part of the tender specifies components elligible for maintenance work during the contract period.
+This part of the tender specifies components eligible for maintenance work during the contract period.
 The contract period for the maintenance and support work is **two years**, with an option for two times one year, for a possible total of four years.